aerotoad/neboa/docs/guide/queries/query-constraints.md

 ## `like`

-SQLite does not have a built-in full-text search feature, but Nebra can use LIKE operator to provide a basic search capability.
+SQLite does not have a built-in full-text search feature, but Neboa can use LIKE operator to provide a basic search capability.

 ```ts
 const query = Users.query()